 At this point, the girls (and guys) in Kabukicho wear mini skirts, go-go boots, and leather jackets.
 War is over, and Japan’s collective, creative mentality bubbles over with a groovy weirdness, a newfound taste for expression with a high threshold for vice in the Golden Gai bars…

-Back then the area was also known as the “blue light district” in lieu of “red”, in reference to its cross-dressing residents (transgender sex workers would use blue lights to identify themselves in contrast to the red lights used by female sex workers).
+Back then the area was also known as the “blue light district” in lieu of “red”, in reference to its cross-dressing residential sex workers (the former would use blue lights to identify themselves in contrast to the red lights used by others).
 In the 1950s, Tokyo had its own secret society for the growing cross-dressing community called the Fuki Club which was housed in secret apartments and offered a place for members to store their clothes and accessories away from their families.
 It was also a safe circle in which less-experienced cross-dressing members could exchange clothes, make-up tips and generally find support amongst each other.
 (More about this in Queer Japan from the Pacific War to the Internet Age).

 Camera in tow, Watanabe Katsumi somehow managed to take portraits of this blue zone and its residents; the drag queens, bar hostesses, prostitutes and even a Yakuza gangster wearing paper pants – all without getting a supreme arse whooping.
 The drifting photographer would walk around Shinjuku everyday with his camera and cleverly wait for them to ask him to shoot their portrait.
 And many of them knew how to ham it for the camera: